 The UV Coating Process

-As mentioned earlier, UV coating can be applied inline or offline via a printer or silkscreen/roller respectively.
-The areas to be coated and those to be left uncoated are first indicated.
+As mentioned earlier, UV coating or varnish can be applied offline or inline via a silkscreen/roller or printer, respectively.
+The areas to be coated and those left uncoated must be indicated first.

 The inks and pigments used must be UV-compatible; additionally, the inks must also be hard-drying to withstand the heat of the UV radiation.
-After UV coating, the sheets are scored (scoring is the process of making creases in paper to allow easy folding) and then folded.
+After UV coating, the sheets are scored and then folded.

-There are several advantages and disadvantages with using UV coating:
+There are several advantages and disadvantages of using UV coating:

-Ultraviolet coating creates a high gloss, vibrant finish that can greatly enhance the visual appeal and perceived value of the packaging or product.
+- Striking & bold: The ultraviolet coating creates a high gloss, vibrant finish that can significantly enhance the visual appeal and perceived value of the packaging or product.

-Depending on the PMS color used, UV coating can be susceptible to chemical burning
+- Chemical burning: Depending on the PMS color used, UV coating can be susceptible to chemical burning.

-If the process of printing is not set-up properly, the output of the print may come out a bit defective
+- Compromised quality and appearance: If the process of printing is not set-up properly, the output of the print may come out a bit defective.

-Overall, UV coating provides a sheek and premium appearance to the print quality of your product and is a great choice if you want to make a noticeable first impression.
+Overall, UV coating provides a sleek and premium appearance to the print quality of your product and is an excellent choice if you want to make a striking first impression.